ajcr/urn/README.md

 $ urn
 urn>
 ```
-Computations are posed in the following form:
+Computations are described in the following form:
 ```
 PROBABILITY draw [number of things]
 FROM [collection]
 WHERE [contraints on draw];
 ```

-For example, suppose we want to draw from an urn of colours, and we want to see the probability that we see _at least_ 2 red and _at most_ 5 blue:
+Suppose we want to draw from an urn containing coloured marbles, and we want to see the probability that we see _at least_ 2 red and _at most_ 5 blue:
 ```
-urn> probability draw from red=5, blue=7, green=3 where red >= 2 and blue <=5;
+urn> probability draw from red = 5, blue = 7, green = 3 where red >= 2 and blue <= 5;
 ```
 This returns the table:
 ```